juanit0o/Water-Homie/README.md

 ﻿# Water-Homie

 Little notification script to run in the background to remember you to drink your hourly glass of water.

-It is set to run hourly but you can easily change its interval.
+It is set to run hourly but you can easily change its interval (it is stated in seconds).

 It was made to remember myself to not turn into the Kalahari desert and keep myself hydrated and moisty.